jaisidhsingh/jaisidhsingh.github.io/_posts/2025-08-20-hypernets.md

 ### TLDR

-> we can interpret hypernetworks as (i) generators of implicit neural representations, (ii) quantifiers of functional similarities.
+> we can interpret hypernetworks as (i) generators of implicit neural representations, (ii) quantifiers of functional similarities between neural networks.

 <hr>